Do you know what Pogs are? Do you care? Does anybody who knows care?

 - In "Homer's Barbershop Quartet", Homer wins a Grammy thanks to inspiration from Marge's purchase of a then-trendy "Baby on Board" sign for the family car. ("Now people will stop intentionally ramming our car!")

-- Moe was once asked why his bar doesn't have cable TV.
-He replies, "It was that, or the mechanical bull. (camera pans back to show the cobweb encrusted bull) I made my choice, and I stand by it."
+- In "Homer vs. Lisa and the 8th Commandment", Barney asks Moe why the bar doesn't have cable TV.
+He replies, "It was that, or the mechanical bull. (camera pans back to show the cobweb-encrusted bull) I made my choice, and I stand by it."

 - Peter finds his old pet rock in an episode of Family Guy.
 He remembers when they had to housebreak it after it peed on the floor, including rubbing its "nose" in the puddle.

-- Heck Arthur winds up creating a new fad by just popping a bottle cap.
-The kids instantly drop the new toys to get in on it and by episodes end, said toy is in the bargain bin.
+- Heck, Arthur winds up creating a new fad by just popping a bottle cap.
+The kids instantly drop the new toys to get in on it and by the end of the episode, Woogles are in the bargain bin.

 - South Park focused an episode on Kyle's difficulty in getting in with the recent Chinpokomon trend.
 Every time he ran to the toy store to get the latest part of the fad, he would return to find his friends had already moved onto the next new item.